Icaro-Lima/LabarcFPGASimulatorDesktop/README.md

 ## How to use the desktop simulator

-Change into the directory  `LabarcFPGASimulatorDesktop` and open the file `top.sv`.
+Change into the directory  `LabarcFPGASimulatorDesktop`.
+Open the file `top.sv`.
 Edit it as You wish.
 In order to run the simulation type `make`.

 ### Display refresh frequency